 Poland Tastes Good

-Featured in 2020
+Featured in 2021

 - Restaurant promotions

-- Food products
+- Food products promotions

-Among the European countries, Poland is the biggest poultry supplier, third biggest pork producer and sixth biggest beef provider.
-The country is also top third dairy products supplier in Europe.
+Among European countries, Poland is the biggest poultry supplier, third biggest pork producer and sixth biggest beef provider.
+The country is also a top third dairy products supplier in Europe.
 While Polish soils are not degraded with excessive use of chemicals, Poland is also ranked third among EU member states as regards the number of organic farming holdings.

-The country is also a European leader in production of vegetables, mostly carrots, champignons and cabbage.
+The country is also the European leader in production of vegetables, mostly carrots, champignons and cabbage.
 It is the second biggest EU producer of cucumbers (20% of the EU harvest).
 In production of onions Poland takes the 3rd position in Europe and it is 6th largest producer of tomatoes.
 Fruit growing is a significant part of agricultural production in Poland.
 Poland is the largest grower of apples (1 in every 4 apples produced in the EU originates from Poland), sour cherries (30% of EU harvests comes from Poland), raspberries, currants and high bush blueberries.
 We are also second biggest European producer of strawberries, gooseberries and chokeberries.